Tuesday, November 27, 2012

 The eclipse of the dramatic monologue continued during the decades of confessional poetry that began in the 1950s with the writing of U.S. poets such as Allen Ginsberg, Robert Lowell, Sylvia Plath, and Anne Sexton.
 Identity politics of the late 1980s and the decades that followed also made dramatic monologues somewhat suspect, especially when the author and the speaker of the monologue were not from the same background.
 If the speaker and the author were not of the same origin, many readers felt that the author was attempting to speak for or appropriate the material of another group.

 In the last decade or two, the dramatic monologue has made something of a comeback.
-At a panel on the dramatic monologue at the 2011 conference of the Associated Writers and Writing Programs (AWP) in Washington, DC, a group of poets including Cornelius Eady, Julie Sheehan, Robert Thomas, and Melissa Stein championed the form and discussed their own recent work using dramatic monologues.
+Poets such as Cornelius Eady, Julie Sheehan, and Robert Thomas have reclaimed the form.
 The pendulum has swung back, now that identity politics has made many vital points, and confessional poetry has explored in depth a range of topics approached by authors testifying from a standpoint very close to their own.
 Dramatic monologues are now making a comeback.